natario1/Autocomplete/README.md

   .build();
 ```

+To get started, take a look at the sample app in `/sample`.

 ### AutocompletePolicy

 This is an interface that controls when to show/hide the popup.
 For simple cases (single autocompletion,